influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 ##### Creating GitHub OAuth 2.0 applications

-The following steps will guide you in configuring Chronograf to support GitHub OAuth 2.0 authorization and authentication.
+Configure Chronograf to support GitHub OAuth 2.0 authorization and authentication.

 **To create a GitHub OAuth 2.0 application:**